Women in Surgery Forum

 The WinS Forum is made up of both elected and invited members.
 The Forum meet approximately three times a year to work on a wide range of projects; from developing new guidance to planning events, and raising issues relating to women in surgery.
 Forum members represent WinS on College Council and at other committees.
 Many Forum members also work with external groups to help widen access to careers in surgery.

-Meet our Forum members
+Meet some of our Forum members

 Farah Bhatti: I am a Consultant Cardiothoracic Surgeon and an elected Council member at the Royal College of Surgeons of England.
 As Chair of Women in Surgery, it's a pleasure to lead the Forum to encourage, enable and inspire women surgeons across the UK.